 For example this configuration adds actions to a camera content message.

-ios: push: categories: - name: Camera With Actions identifier: 'camera' actions: - identifier: 'OPEN_COVER' title: 'Open Cover' activationMode: 'background' authenticationRequired: yes destructive: no - identifier: 'CLOSE_COVER' title: 'Close Cover' activationMode: 'background' authenticationRequired: yes destructive: yes
+ios: push: categories: - name: Camera With Actions identifier: 'camera' actions: - identifier: 'OPEN_COVER' title: 'Open Cover' activationMode: 'background' authenticationRequired: true destructive: no - identifier: 'CLOSE_COVER' title: 'Close Cover' activationMode: 'background' authenticationRequired: true destructive: true

 If you are having problems with receiving these special notifications try restarting your phone first.
 The extensions somewhat often fail to register properly until a restart.